Essential medical information

-If you are a student coming from certain countries outside the EEA (European Economic Area), in addition to registering with a doctor when you arrive, you should also ensure that you are able to meet the requirements of the Home Office Visa & Immigration Service tuberculosis screening programme.
-To guarantee that you will be able to enter the United Kingdom you must obtain the appropriate medical evidence described on the Home Office Visa & Immigration Service website.
-Failure to provide this information may result in you being refused entry to the United Kingdom.
+If you are a student coming from certain countries outside the EEA (European Economic Area), in addition to starting registration with a medical practice in Durham, you should also ensure that you are able to meet the requirements of the Home Office Visa & Immigration Service tuberculosis screening programme.
+To guarantee that you will be able to enter the UK you must obtain the appropriate medical evidence described on the Home Office Visa & Immigration Service website.
+Failure to provide this information may result in you being refused entry to the UK.

 Details of the need for a tuberculosis certificate and the list of applicable countries are available on UK Government web pages.

-We do hope that your stay in Durham will be a happy and healthy one.
-If you have any queries relating to the above information please contact your college in the first instance.
+We hope that your stay in Durham will be a happy and healthy one.
+If you have any queries relating to the information contained in this letter please contact your college.